IulianCoDu/GastroManagement/docs/concepts/api-response-model.md

 - `405 Method Not Allowed` is automatically sent when an endpoint exists but the wrong verb is used.
 For example, using `POST` on a `PUT` endpoint.

-There may also be 500-level codes thrown due to the back-end having unrecoverable issues, such as the service being unavailable.
+There may also be 500-level codes thrown due to the backend having unrecoverable issues, such as the service being unavailable.

-## Back-End Practices
+## Backend Practices

 LightNap is architected to perform all major work in `LightNap.Core` service classes.
 These services expect to run in a trusted context where user access and permissions have already been validated.
 As a result, they accept and return DTOs and only perform validation work related to business rules and data integrity.
 Return errors from these services by throwing `UserFriendlyException`.
 These exceptions are caught by the Web API middleware, logged as applicable, and converted to `ApiResponse` objects with the provided user-friendly error messages.

 Successful responses are returned from the core services as DTOs that are then wrapped by the invoking API controller as a properly-typed `ApiResponse` object.

-## Front-End Practices
+## Frontend Practices

 LightNap's `apiResponseInterceptor` automatically unwraps successful API responses and publishes the `result` property directly.
 This allows all pipelines to assume the underlying API calls have succeeded, significantly streamlining code because they don't have to deal with the wrapping `ApiResponse` object.